✨ Professional Resume Review | Get Yours Today | Certified Experts

 We are focusing on the Broadcast Journalist role in the media industry.

-It is a famous role within this industry.
+It has a famous role in this industry.

-A Broadcast Journalist’s duties in their role day-to-day include conducting interviews, research, and writing broadcast scripts.
+A Broadcast Journalist’s duties include conducting interviews, researching, and writing broadcast scripts.

-The others are producing pieces for cameras on news events, recording and creating audio for reports and pitching ideas for stories.
+The others produce pieces for cameras on news events, record and create audio for reports, and pitch ideas for stories.

 To become a Broadcast Journalist, the established route is to acquire a degree in a relevant field.